 There is no “right framework” as this depends on your unique context and constraints.
-My preference is to glean from models like RICE, KANO, Story Mapping, MoSCoW, Opportunity Scoring, the Eisenhower Matrix, Buy a Feature, Product Tree, Cost of Delay, and more and pick the prioritization criteria that best fit your unique circumstances.
+My preference is to glean from models like RICE, KANO, Story Mapping, MoSCoW (must have, should have, could have, won't have), Opportunity Scoring, the Eisenhower Matrix, Buy a Feature, Product Tree, Cost of Delay, and more and pick the prioritization criteria that best fit your unique circumstances.

 Key Takeaway: No matter which prioritization framework you use, it needs to break down into value vs. effort.

 As you’re working through the elements above, a crucial question arises - what’s the best way to present your roadmap?